WHahn664/FinalProject/README.md

 git clone https://github.com/WHahn664/FinalProject.git
 2. Then run this in the terminal: cd FinalProject
-3. Run the main.py in the terminal (this might take a 10-15 mins or so to run completely): python main.py
+3. Run the main.py in the terminal (this might take 10-15 mins or so to run completely): python main.py

 4. (Side note to what I did in jupyterhub).
 Or you can do what I did and run something like this in the terminal: